MehranAkbarii/DefaultProgramsRemake/README.md

 **Known issues:**

--The openWith menu will not open when Windows system language is set to a language other than English (I won't fix it because I dont care about localization, so set english as your windows display language if you want this app work correctly on your system)
+-The openWith menu will not open when Windows system language is set to a language other than English (I won't fix it because I don't care about localization, so set english as your windows display language if you want this app work correctly on your system)

 -Some UWP apps and Win32 programs with file or protocol opening capabilities won't be listed in apps listview